 The National Highway Traffic Safety Administration (NHTSA) reported that 66 percent of traffic fatalities were caused by aggressive driving.
-Aggressive driving refers to a variety of offences, including passing when prohibited, erratic lane changing and tailgating (following too closely).
+Aggressive driving refers to a variety of offenses, including passing when prohibited, erratic lane changing, and tailgating (following too closely).

 Though speeding continues to top the list of aggressive driving behaviors, following improperly remains an important – albeit, less talked about – issue for Connecticut drivers.

 If you or a loved one has been involved in a car accident, The Flood Law Firm offers our sincerest concern.
 From mild fender benders to severe injuries, there’s nothing easy or convenient about being in a car wreck.
 However, you may be entitled to compensation to make up for vehicle damage, medical bills, or lost wages you have suffered as a result.

 Our professional and experienced attorneys offer a no-cost, zero-obligation consultation to help you understand your best options.
 Find out more today by calling (860) 346-2695.
 To learn more about car crash statistics, visit this page.